EliahKagan/newrepo-findrepo/README.md

 `newrepo` and `findrepo` are utilities that allow users with shell access to manage Git repositories.
 They are intended primarily for remote use via SSH, though you can also use them locally.
 They run on Unix-like systems, but there is of course no limit on what system you SSH in from.
-The user running them should have access to traverse into and read the directory where repositories are kept, and needs write access to create new repository.
+The user running either tool needs access to traverse into and read the directory where repositories are kept, and needs write access to create new repositories with `newrepo`.

 I use these tools in production.
 However, for general use, I suggest considering them beta-quality (at best).
 They're missing some desirable